 - Emergency Procedures.
-When the nuchal cord is causing severe complications or the baby’s heart rate shows signs of distress during labor, doctors might opt for an immediate C-section.
+When the nuchal cord is causing severe complications or the baby’s heart rate shows signs of distress during labor, it’s an emergency.
+Doctors may opt for an immediate C-section.

 - Continuous Monitoring: Doctors should closely monitor the baby’s heart rate and other vital signs.
 (Before and after noticing the nuchal chord.)
 Monitoring properly can guide immediate actions – actions that can save the baby.